nickolu/generated-crosswords/README.md

 ## Contributing

 When making changes to the puzzle interface:
-- Modify source files in `/crossword-generator/` for JavaScript and CSS changes
+- Modify JavaScript and CSS files in the root directory for frontend changes
 - Update puzzle data in `/crosswords/` for new crossword content
+- Modify Python generator code in `/crossword-generator/` for puzzle generation changes
 - Test changes with a local web server before deployment

 For score tracker modifications, see the detailed documentation in `/scoretracker/README.md`.